Mythologos/ND-DLC-Tools/README.md

 #### Analyzing a Digital Edition (`epidoc_analyzer.py`)

-Our last CLI computes statistics for our digital editions.
+Our next CLI computes statistics for our digital editions.
 Given a directory containing XML files, this program retrieves and loads the text from these files.
 After some minor preprocessing, it uses the `LatinWordTokenizer` and `LatinPunktSentenceTokenizer` from the Classical Language Toolkit (CLTK) to split and count the words and sentences in each file (Johnson *et al.*, 2021).
 Note that, for our word count, we do *not* count enclitics separately and do not count punctuation marks at all.